connext/documentation/docs/developers/quick-start/get-started.md

 # Get-Started

-With xcall you can make any dapp cross-chain abstracted.
-There are two ways to integrate with Connext.
+With connext you can make any dapp cross-chain abstracted.

-- SDK
+- Simple integration would be integrate xcall() via sdk or contract to onboard users from Any chain to Any chain. (estimate time for integration 10 mins)
-- Contract
+- Custom integration would be to implement custom logic in the contract to support swaps, defi, nft minting etc.  (estimate time for integration 1 day - couple of weeks)

 ## SDK